 Information for Faculty

 The student will be asked to provide documentation concerning the disability.
 All accommodations must be approved by the Office of Disability Services.
-Please consider these ADA Quick Pointers when working with students to avoid ADA conflicts.
+Please consider the ADA Quick Pointers below when working with students to avoid ADA conflicts.

 Contact Information for Disability Services